State cases explode by another record, 9,585; more than 29,000 in 4 days

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 2.6 percent in the state compared with 5.0 percent in the United States and 5.0 percent worldwide, which passed 496,000 deaths and neared 9.9 million cases Friday.
+It is 2.6 percent in the state compared with 4.9 percent in the United States and 5.0 percent worldwide, which passed two milestones Saturday: 500,000 deaths and neared 10 million cases.

 Palm Beach County's rate was 3.8 percent, compared with Broward at 2.7 percent and Miami-Dade with 3.0 percent.
 With much fewer deaths, the mortality rate is 2.9 percent in St. Lucie, 2.6 percent in Indian River and 1.4 percent in Martin.